Explaining Noise Isolating vs Noise Cancelling

-When it comes to the different styles of headphones used to block out unwanted noise, there are two main designs built to do that.
-Noise cancelling headphones have been pretty popular for a while now.
-Noise isolating headphones on the other hand, tend to have more confusion surrounding them.
+When it comes to the different styles of headphones used to block out background noise, there are two main designs built to do that.
+Noise-cancelling headphones have been pretty popular for a while now.
+Noise-isolating headphones, on the other hand, tend to have more confusion surrounding them.

 What’s the difference?
 The basic answer lies in the actual design of each respective headphone.

-Noise isolating and cancelling headphones come in different shapes and sizes.
-Noise isolating ‘phones rely on the build design to keep noise out.
-On the flip side, instead of just relying on the build design – headphones with ANC (active noise cancelling) have a special technology for that purpose.
+Noise-isolating and cancelling headphones come in different shapes and sizes.
+Noise isolating ‘phones rely on the building design to keep noise out.
+On the flip side, instead of just relying on the building design – headphones with ANC (active noise cancelling) have special technology for that purpose.

 Noise Isolating Headphones